usnistgov/mayer-extrapolation/README.rst

 Use extrapolation of Mayer-sampling Monte Carlo to obtain virial coefficients over large ranges of parameter values.

-[HWH insert manuscript citation here.]
+The manuscript which describes this method is https://doi.org/10.1063/1.5016165

 Prerequisites
 #############

 This code uses Python 2 and 3 and tested with the libraries available in Anaconda version 4.3.1 (see `<DISCLAIMER.txt>`_).

 https://docs.anaconda.com/anaconda/install/